Restoring Our Creeks

 The City is accepting donations to help advance this important work in accordance with our policy.

 Ellis Creek flows through Penticton on the east side of the Okanagan Valley.
 It is a regulated creek meaning its flow is controlled by the Ellis Creek Dam.
 The flow of the creek beyond the dam has been altered by a number of dam breaches and floods, as well as the construction of a diversion dam.
 The creek channel has also narrowed significantly in some sections with new developments.
 These changes have increased the risk of flooding along the creek.
 In 2018, Council approved the creation of the Ellis Creek Master Plan to address flood concerns and to naturalize the creek to better support fish species.
-Work on the Master Plan is nearing completion and the document will be used to chart creek work for the next decades.
+Work on the Master Plan reached completion in 2020 and the document will be used to chart creek work for the next decades.